RIDICS/ITJakub/README.md

 **The large file upload fails with 413.0 - Request Entity Too Large on IIS server** The problem may be caused by enabled client certificate.
 Try to set "Ignore client certificate" in SSL Settings in IIS Manager.

+**Random errors when running `InitFulltextDatabases.ps1`** Ensure that JAVA_HOME environment variable is set to correct Java installation folder.

+**eXist-db installed as service won't start with error "The eXist-db Native XML Database service terminated unexpectedly"** The problem may be caused by wrong path to Java installation folder.
+Ensure that JAVA_HOME environment variable is set and also ensure that correct path is specified in C:\eXist-db\tools\wrapper\conf\wrapper.conf configuration file.

 > You can also check Troubleshooting section in Readme file of Authentication Service